NET WORTH: $4 billion

 JEWISH FUNDING AREAS: Jewish Youth in Europe

-OVERVIEW: In 1987, Lauder established The Ronald S. Lauder Foundation, dedicated to rebuilding Jewish communities in Central and Eastern Europe that were devastated by the Holocaust, with an emphasis on Jewish schools, camps and community centers.
-Lauder also serves as chairman of the Jewish National Fund and president of the World Jewish Congress.
+OVERVIEW: In 1987, Lauder established The Ronald S. Lauder Foundation, dedicated to rebuilding Jewish communities in Central and Eastern Europe that were devastated by the Holocaust, with an emphasis on Jewish schools, camps, and community centers.
+Lauder is president of the World Jewish Congress and Chairman Emeritus of the Jewish National Fund.

 BACKGROUND: The son of Estee and Joseph Lauder, Ronald S. Lauder was born in 1944.
 He attended the Bronx High School of Science and holds a bachelor's from Wharton.
 In 1964, Lauder began his professional career working for his parents’ company, Estee Lauder Company.
 In 1983, he took a leave from the company to serve in the Pentagon as Deputy Assistant Secretary for Defense for European and NATO Affairs.
 In 1986 he was named U.S. Ambassador to Austria.
 Lauder resides in New York with his family.

-"For more than two decades, we have been committed to rebuilding Jewish life in that part of Europe where the destruction of the Holocaust was followed by the oppression of Communist rule.
+"For three decades, we have been committed to rebuilding Jewish life in that part of Europe where the destruction of the Holocaust was followed by the oppression of Communist rule.
 Why are we helping in these countries?
 Because half a century after the Holocaust, Jews are still there and want to be Jewish once again."

 An important part of Ronald Lauder's perspective stems from his experiences as U.S. ambassador to Austria from 1986 to 1987, a period that he says shaped him because of the the anti-semitism he encountered.
 More recently, in 2015, on the heels the Charlie Hebdo attacks, Lauder said "European leaders have stepped up and strongly condemned these attacks on Jews and the rise of anti-Semitism.
 The United States must do the same.
 The United States must lead."